 Using Pearson's Linear Correlation Coefficient (PLCC) at 0.05 level of significance, the null hypothesis, of no significant relationship between the level of constitutional provisions on the rights of women and level of customary rights of women was accepted.
 Though the mean score (2.81) of level of constitutional provisions was higher than that of level of customary provisions (2.0), it still suggests no significant differences.
-Implying that the higher the level of Constitutional provisions on the rights of women and vise versa.
+Implying that the higher the level of Constitutional provisions on the rights of women, the lower the levels of customary provisions on the rights of women and vise versa.
 Considering the fact that the sign.
 Value, in table 5, indicate a significant negative correlation between the two variables, (Sig.
-Values> 0.05) it is thus sufficient to base on these facts and declare thus the null hypothesis is accepted and its alternate rejected leading to a conclusion that constitutional provisions on the rights of women does not significantly affect the level of customary provisions on the rights of women in Bor County Southern Sudan.
+Values> 0.05) it is thus sufficient to base on these facts and declare thus the null hypothesis is accepted and its alternate rejected leading to a conclusion that constitutional provisions on the rights of women was ranked sixth, with a mean of 2.43.
+The item that was ranked lowest was the fact that women have equal pay for equal work and other related benefits with men, with a mean of 2.13.